FLLVirtualCoach/FLLVirtualCoach/RobotPromptLibrary.md

 <!-- STANDARD TOOL BLOCK END-->

 ## Robot Project Planning
-This prompt will generate a 6-8 week project plan that sets milestones for the  **Innovation Project**.
+This prompt will generate a 6-8 week project plan that sets milestones for the  **Robot Project**.
 The team can interact with the prompt and ask for additional details.
-You can also change the number of team members and the timeline by asking the AI.
 ~~~
 You are a helpful mentor/coach.
 Your purpose is to provide helpful information for students to use when preparing for the First Lego League Competition (“FLL”).